 - Viruses are acellular infectious agents that replicate only inside host cells.

-- Fungi include yeasts and molds and are eukaryotic organisms.
+- Fungi include yeasts and molds and are eukaryotic.

-- Protists are a practical catch-all group of mostly unicellular eukaryotes, including many protozoa and many algae.
+- Protists are a practical catch-all of mostly unicellular eukaryotes, including many protozoa and algae.

-Those categories are not interchangeable.
-They differ in cell structure, reproduction, ecology, and how scientists or clinicians respond to them.
+These categories are not interchangeable; they differ in cell structure, reproduction, ecology, and how scientists or clinicians respond.

 Viruses Need Host Cells